 The wedding of Prince William has been set for the 29th of April 2011.
-The mundane Jupiter- Saturn opposition will be in force, and as I said in my previous post, the Jupiter-Saturn conjunction in Libra in 1981, marked the much-anticipated marriage (Libra) between Prince Charles and Lady Diana.
-Although the Jupiter-Saturn conjunction often carries greater weight in mundane astrology, the opposition aspect still foretells events connected with social order, religious, legal, formal and economic cycles.
-The wedding will cost a financial fortune, bu this is balanced with the increased level of tourism at the time of the Royal engagement.
+The mundane Jupiter- Saturn opposition will be in force, and as I said in a previous post, the Jupiter-Saturn conjunction in Libra in 1981, marked the much-anticipated marriage (Libra) between Prince Charles and Lady Diana.
+Although the Jupiter-Saturn conjunction often carries greater weight in mundane astrology, the opposition aspect still foretells events connected with social order, religious, legal, formal, and economic cycles.
+The wedding will cost a financial fortune, but this is balanced with the increased level of tourism at the time of the Royal engagement.

-I looked at the transits in Kate’s chart for next year, and transiting Jupiter trines natal Uranus, describing an increased time of excitement, luck and opportunity.
-Transiting Jupiter is also square her natal Sun, signifying a time of self-expansion and things tend to get a little over-extravagant under such planetary conditions.
+I looked at the transits in Kate’s chart for next year, and transiting Jupiter trines natal Uranus, describing an increased time of excitement, luck, and opportunity.
+Transiting Jupiter is also square her natal Sun, signifying a time of self-expansion and things tend to get a little over-extravagant (and royal) under such planetary conditions.
 Kate has Sun in Capricorn and possesses a sensible and self-conscious nature, and she is concerned about social status and about keeping things in order.
 It must be said that such a large celebration would fall under a Sun-Jupiter contact.
-Traditionally Jupiter brings providence, joy and strong religious ceremonies.
-Astrologers do warn about excessive drinking, eating and partying under such contacts, so go easy on the drink, Kate.
+Traditionally Jupiter brings providence, joy, and strong religious ceremonies.
+Astrologers do warn about excessive drinking, eating, and partying under such contacts, so go easy on the drink, Kate.